 Straw purchases are sometimes known as "lying for the other guy."
 Straw purchases are illegal because federal law requires a gun purchaser to attest that he or she is the "actual transferee/buyer of the firearm(s)" and makes it a crime to lie to a dealer while buying a gun.
 A straw purchaser therefore commits a federal crime by falsely stating that he or she is the actual gun buyer.
-The US Supreme Court recently affirmed that straw purchases are in fact a crime, regardless of whether the actual buyer of the gun is legally eligible to purchase it him- or herself.
+The U.S. Supreme Court recently affirmed that straw purchases are in fact a crime, regardless of whether the actual buyer of the gun is legally eligible to purchase it himself.
+In the straw purchase

 Unfortunately, courts and prosecutors often treat straw purchases as mere paperwork violations, and the sentences imposed for these violations are typically low.
-Based on data compiled between 2004 and 2009, the sentences imposed averaged between 12 and 14 months.
+Based on data compiled between 2004 and 2009, the sentences imposed averaged between twelve and fourteen months.
 In many of these cases, convicted straw purchasers receive nothing more than probation.